keith-E/Porky/README.md

 This project will guide you on how to:
 * Train your own model in TensorFlow using a transfer learning technique to save time and money
 * Optimize the resulting TensorFlow model so that it can be used with Intel's Inference Engine/Neural Compute Stick
-* Implement the optimized model into a OpenCV/Python program
+* Implement the optimized Intermediate Representation model into a OpenCV/Python program
 * Deploy the program with real-time performance and feedback loops

 ## Reading this Guide
-The goal of this guide is to provide as many steps as possible in order to create an alike robot as this project's.
-However, not everyone will have an identical development environment as I do/did (a Dockerfile will be provided in the future to help alleviate this issue).
-This can be due to different hardware and/or software configurations.
+The goal of this guide is to provide as many steps as possible in order to create an identical robot project.
+However, not everyone will have an identical development environment as I do/did (a Dockerfile will be provided in the future to help alleviate this issue) nor will they have identical hardware components.

 As a result, please regard the following tips:
   * Refer to the links provided inline and the [References and Acknowledgements](#references-and-acknowledgements) for further explanations and examples.